All Episodes

 You have to formulate the picture.

-You have to listen to the words which help formulate the picture.
+You have to listen to the words, which help formulate the picture.

 It's what we call in this business active participation, active listening rather than passive.

-You can have it on in the background, you don't really care what's going on, but a program like this, which is compelling, is called active.
+But a program like this, which is compelling, is called active.

 Television can be passive.